particle-iot/docs/src/content/reference/developer-tools/programming-devices.md

 - Sound samples for device with audio output capabilities

 Including assets is as easy as including an directory in your project, specifying it in the `project.properties` and building and flashing using Particle Workbench, the Particle CLI, or fleet-wide OTA for a product.
 Bundled assets can be up to 1 MB in size (after compression) and do not use additional data operations.

+The compression algorithm is similar to gzip, so using a gzip program on the assets folder on your computer will yield the approximate size after compression.
 {{!-- END shared-blurb --}}